Training in Medical Coding

 What You'll Learn in Online Medical Coding Courses

 You'll learn about medicine and coding when you take online medical coding courses.
-Your courses will cover medical terms, anatomy, and pharmacology, so that you understand the services physicians provide.
+Your training courses will cover medical terms, anatomy, and pharmacology, so that you understand the services physicians provide.
 You'll also take courses in basic and advanced coding languages, such as CPT-4 and ICD-9.
 Make sure that the program in which you enroll will prepare you to take the Certified Coding Associate, the Certified Professional Coder-Apprentice, or Hospital Apprentice exams.
 Most online medical coding certificates can be completed in a year or less; an associate's degree in coding takes about two years.
 Look for a school that gives you coding experience with both inpatient and outpatient records.

 What You'll Do in Your Medical Coding Career